Mascarpone-Strawberry Shortcake

 75 g caster sugar (5 tbsp)

-1 tbsp Waldmeister liqueur (optional) – replace it with some flavor (ex. vanilla) when you can’t have alcohol in your cake.
+1 tbsp Waldmeister liqueur (optional) – replace it with some flavor (ex., vanilla) when you can’t have alcohol in your cake.

-Mix the hot water with the sugar and alcohol/flavor until the sugar is dissolved and let it cool down completely.
+Mix the hot water with the sugar and alcohol/flavor until the sugar is dissolved, and let it cool down completely.

 - Preheat the oven at 180°C/356°F (no ventilation).

-- Prepare a pan with 26 cm diameter: butter it and flour it so it doesn’t stick.
+- Prepare a pan with a 26 cm diameter: butter it and flour it so it doesn’t stick.
 You can also use baking paper.

 - Add the egg yolks and mix gently till incorporated.